commodityvectors/circus/docs/source/faq.rst

     cmd = python -m myapp.wsgi
     warmup_delay = 5

-By default, `stdout` and `stderr` are captured by the `circusd` process.
-If you are testing your config and want to see the output in line with the circusd output, you can configure your watcher to use the `StdoutStream` class. ::
+By default, `stdout` and `stderr` are captured by the `cvec_circusd` process.
+If you are testing your config and want to see the output in line with the cvec_circusd output, you can configure your watcher to use the `StdoutStream` class. ::

     [watcher:webapp]